abhinavtalakola/GreenKart/README.md

 cd backend
 npm run dev
 ```
-The backend will run on `http://localhost:5000`
+The backend will run on `http://localhost:5000` and automatically load all 63 products if the database is empty.

 #### Start Frontend Development Server
 ```bash